What do we mean by trauma-informed services and why is such an approach important?

 My staff often burn out from dealing with clients’ trauma constantly.
 How can I support them?

-- The Department of Justice’s National Sexual Violence Resource Center has produced a short guide on self-care Visit disclaimer page for staff working with victims of sexual violence.
+- The Department of Justice’s National Sexual Violence Resource Center has produced a short guide on self-care (PDF) Visit disclaimer page for staff working with victims of sexual violence.

 What does my agency’s physical space have to do with being trauma-informed?

 - The National Center on Domestic Violence, Trauma & Mental Health has created a tip sheet on creating trauma-informed services for domestic violence survivors.
-Tips for Creating a Welcoming Environment Visit disclaimer page can help your program create a physical space that promotes recovery and resists re-traumatization.
+Tips for Creating a Welcoming Environment (PDF) Visit disclaimer page can help your program create a physical space that promotes recovery and resists re-traumatization.

 - Title X clinics provide intimate partner violence screening as part of preventive services as well as services to assist with preventing or achieving pregnancy.
 A clinic locator Visit disclaimer page is available to determine whether your community has a Title X clinic nearby.